-As we (wall) crawl one step closer to the release of Spider-Man: Homecoming next year, information on the film has become a tangled web that's increasingly hard to follow.
+As we (wall) crawl ever closer to the release of Spider-Man: Homecoming next year, details about the film are becoming a tangled web that's increasingly hard to follow.
 Fortunately, your friendly neighborhood Movie Pilot is on-hand to keep you up to date with everything you need to know about Spider-Man: Homecoming in this ultimate guide, which will be updated daily with the latest Spidey news.

 Spider-Man: Homecoming News, Rumors & Updates

 The first official Homecoming posters take full advantage of Spider-Man's inclusion in the MCU.

 Marvel's current focus on Mary-Jane Watson suggests that the iconic Spider-Man love interest may play a role in Homecoming after all...

 - Marvel Are Heavily Promoting Mary-Jane Comic Book Variants — Does This Mean She Will Appear In 'Spider-Man: Homecoming'?

 After wrapping production at the beginning of October last year, Spider-Man: Homecoming is undergoing a series of reshoots.
 Fear not though, true believer.
 Where a need to reshoot scenes used to spell trouble, this approach is now a normal part of the Hollywood process.
 Marvel regularly reshoot or even add new scenes a few months before their movies are released, so webheads can still rest easy.

 Someone who works at Lego should really think about being more careful with their spoilers, as one of their latest showcases at the New York Toy Fair has now teased a mystery character who may appear in Spider-Man: Homecoming.
 On the side of the box, there's an unusual silhouette which suggests that there may be one more key player set to join the cast of Parker's first solo venture in the MCU.